 - Navigate to Print My Blog → Settings from your WordPress dashboard.
 Check the Posts box and select Save Settings.

 - Go to the post you want to export.
 A button labeled PDF should appear on the upper part of the page.

 - A popup window will appear upon clicking on the PDF option.
 If you click the Print to PDF button, your browser’s print settings will appear.
 Set the destination to Save as PDF and select Save.

-The export process above was using the plugin’s default settings.
-You can customize the content to print and page layout settings via Print My Blog -> Settings -> Customize Buttons.
+The export process above uses the plugin’s default settings.
+You can customize the content to print and page layout settings via Print My Blog → Settings → Customize Buttons.

 For example, with the following Content settings, the plugin will export a PDF file containing the site title, date printed, post title, post featured image, and post content.

 The Page Layout section controls how the post will be displayed.
 The settings are convenient if you want to export more than one blog post in a single PDF file or condense the content to save paper when printing.

 WordPress provides different ways to export WordPress posts into various formats.
 When the time calls for a post export, you only need to use the proper method to get the desired content.

 - Export all WordPress posts using the Export tool.

 - Export specific blog posts from various categories.